Saatvik1/Fishbit/README.md

 * ~~Get myfitnesspal data~~
 * ~~Change google form data collection questions to include stress and specific sleep details~~
 * ~~Get google form data~~
+* See if raw json collection is fixed in terms of not collecting any more duplicates
 * Create .py scripts based off notebooks, for general use

 ## Data Wrangling